alexhorner/WD-DX4000/InstallDebian.md

 # Debian Installation Guide
-NOTE: This guide expects you to have followed BeforeInstall.md!
+NOTE: This guide expects you to have followed [Before Install](BeforeInstall.md)!
 If you haven't, go do it!

 You will need the Debian installation ISO to follow this guide.
 This guide follows the Debian 10.06.0 install process, however differences should be minimal.